PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 (0.6 * 2 / 1 = 1.2) - ```1``` = **0.2**

-Notice that we return to a value of 0.2.
-This means we will are effectively repeating the same operation, again and again and again...
+Notice that the above returns to a value of 0.2.
+This means the same operation is effectively repeating again and again and again...

 (**0.2** * 2 / 1 = 0.4) - ```0``` = 0.4